apache/nuttx/configs/stm32f769i-disco/README.txt

     Support for builtin applications is enabled, but in the base configuration no builtin applications are selected.

+    1. This config supports the PWM test (apps/examples/pwm) but this must be manually enabled by selecting:

+       CONFIG_PWM=y              : Enable the generic PWM infrastructure CONFIG_EXAMPLES_PWM=y     : Enable the PWM example app

+       And these for enabling the STM32 timer PWM channel:

+       CONFIG_STM32F7_TIM1=y
+       CONFIG_STM32F7_TIM1_PWM=y
+       CONFIG_STM32F7_TIM1_CHANNEL=4

   nsh-ehternet:
   ---
     Same as above but a lot more hardware peripherals enabled, in particular ethernet, as well as networking stuff.